cse110-fa21-group21/cse110-fa21-group21/admin/cipipeline/phase1.md

 **In Progress**

-Pull Requests: Functional
+Pull Requests: Need to pay?????
-* Pull requests enabled
+* Pull requests: Branch Protection Rules is a feature that must be paid for...
-* Soon, there will be a requirement that the errors from linting must be all resolved before pull request can be done
+* Want there to be a requirement that the errors from linting must be all resolved before pull request can be done
 * Debating about whether or not to enable required approvals (i.e. before merge at least 1 other person must approve pull request)